 Key Takeaways

-- Different Claims, Different Requirements: False arrest focuses on the initial seizure without probable cause; malicious prosecution challenges the continuation of baseless criminal proceedings after charges are filed.
+- Different Claims, Different Requirements: False arrest focuses on the initial seizure without probable cause.
+A Fourth Amendment malicious-prosecution claim requires a qualifying prosecution-related seizure caused by unsupported charges, not merely the existence of a criminal case.

-- Probable Cause Is the Central Question: Both claims turn on whether law enforcement had a sufficient factual basis to arrest and prosecute you.
-Without probable cause, your constitutional rights were violated.
+- Probable Cause Is the Central Question: Both claims turn on whether law enforcement had a sufficient factual basis to arrest or continue the prosecution.
+The closer the probable-cause question, the harder the civil claim becomes.

 The police arrested you in front of your neighbors, put you in handcuffs, and took you to jail.
 The charges were based on mistaken identity, a lying witness, or an officer's hunch that turned out to be wrong.
 Eventually the case was dismissed — but not before you lost your job, spent thousands on bail and defense attorneys, and had your name dragged through public records that anyone with an internet connection can find.
 The criminal justice system is supposed to protect the innocent, but when it fails, the consequences are devastating.

-Wrongful arrests and unfounded prosecutions aren't just frustrating — they are constitutional violations.
-The Fourth Amendment protects you from unreasonable seizures, and due process protects you from being subjected to criminal proceedings without an adequate factual basis.
-When these rights are violated, 42 U.S.C. § 1983 provides a remedy, allowing citizens to sue government officials who violate their constitutional rights while acting under color of law.
+Wrongful arrests and unfounded prosecutions are not just frustrating — they can be constitutional violations.
+The Fourth Amendment protects you from unreasonable seizures, including arrest or prosecution-related detention without probable cause.
+When these rights are violated, 42 U.S.C. § 1983 may provide a remedy, allowing citizens to sue government officials who violate constitutional rights while acting under color of law.
 But these are complex claims with specific legal requirements, and understanding the distinction between false arrest and malicious prosecution is critical to pursuing the right case.

 False Arrest: When the Seizure Itself Is Unlawful